 ⚠ General information only — not legal advice.
-Consult a licensed immigration attorney for your situation.
+Immigration law is complex and fact-specific.
+Consult a licensed immigration attorney for your specific situation.

 USCIS · Form I-539